 🚇 Nearest station is Camden Town.

-So there we have it – a rundown of ten of the best halal restaurants in London.
+So there we have it – a rundown of twelve of the best halal restaurants in London.
 Get ready to loosen your waistband and tuck into some tasty food as you make your way around town exploring them!